Pack These Camping Essentials & Rest Easy…

 A survival axe does the one thing that even a good survival knife can’t.

-It can split a ton of firewood fast.
+It splits a ton of firewood fast.

 Good luck trying to do that with a knife.